effectivecore/core/readme.md

   Uninterruptible Power Supply (UPS).

 The best way to increase performance is to cascade styles wisely.
-This approach makes it possible to do without such technologies as SAS and LESS, the main task of which is multiple copying of existing styles to new elements, as a result of which the volume of CSS files grows to indecent sizes, although it could remain within 10-20KiB.
+This approach allows you to do without the SAS and LESS preprocessors, whose main task is to copy existing styles to many new elements, as a result of which the size of each CSS file begins to exceed 10-20KiB.

 A good way to increase performance is to minify JS files by reducing code refactoring with third-party programs or services.
-Also a good decision is to abandon "heavy" libraries like jQuery and switch to CSS3 animation, SMIL animation, modern JavaScript and HTML5 capabilities.
+Also, a good decision is to abandon "heavy" libraries like jQuery and switch to CSS3 animation, SMIL animation, modern JavaScript and HTML5 capabilities.

-The worst way to improve performance is to enable GZIP streaming compression technology.
+An immaterial way to increase performance is to enable GZIP streaming compression technology.
 This can be done using the web server NGINX, Apache, IIS.
-The main disadvantage of this technology is that the process of unpacking a compressed stream is a resource-intensive procedure for the processor.
-The first consequence of this drawback is that the mobile client spends not only processor time working with it, but also the battery resource.
-The second consequence of this drawback is that the rendering of the page by the browser of any client takes place with a slight delay and is a multiple of the number of such files.
-At the same time, the traffic transfer rates have grown so much that a 10-20KiB file is transferred almost instantly.

-It was noticed that in the case of using files, the size of which did not exceed 10-20KiB, together with the rejection of streaming compression and a good communication channel, it led to such a fast loading of the page that was ahead of the process of their rendering by the browser.
-And although Google Page Speed recommends otherwise, in this case the test produced an incredible 100PSI without any manipulation.
+However, it should be remembered that compressing and decompressing GZIP traffic increases the load on the processor, and as a result, creates a slight delay in downloading and decompressing compressed traffic, and also reduces the battery life of the mobile device.
+Information transfer rates in modern networks make such optimizations unimportant, and 10-20KiB files are transferred almost instantly, which allows you to get 100PSI in Google Page Speed ​​rating without such optimizations.

 Caching